DataRSLI/MachineLearningProjects/README.md

   given a resource constrained environment

-* Example:What Part of the pipeline should you spend the most time trying to improve.
+* Example:What Part of the pipeline should you spend the most time trying to improve?

 ML System Component | Component Accuracy
 ------------------- | ------------------